fusion-io/authenticate/README.md

 ```

-You can also register as many gates as you want.
+You can have as many gates as you want.
 Just use the `authenticator.gate(gateName, protocol, identityProvider);` to register a new gate.

 ## Guard your resources